thomerc1/custom-rpi4-64/README.md

   - `git checkout -t remotes/origin/<branch>`
     - This repository is using branch 2023.02.x
 - cd to project dir
+- Run setup.sh
-- In buildroot, the configuration is saved to buildroot/.config or project_dir/.config in our instance because we will be building an out of tree build.
+  - _setup.sh explanation_: In buildroot, the configuration is saved to buildroot/.config or project_dir/.config in our instance because we will be building an out of tree build.
 Whenever a `make clean` is issued, the build directory will be removed.
 If issuing a `make distclean` command, the build directory and the .config file will be removed.
 To ensure the configuration is not lost, it is advised to start with a defconfig, save it to your project folder, and create a symbolic link to it within buildroot/configs.
 Then you may back it up by issuing `make savedefconfig` following all customizations and the changes will then be tracked within your project directory.
-- Create a symbolic link within the buildroot/configs folder: <br>`ln -s /project_path/config/my_defconfig my_defconfig`
+- Create a symbolic link within the buildroot/configs folder: <br>`ln -s /project_path/configs/my_defconfig my_defconfig`
-- Run: `make -C ../buildroot O=$(pwd) menuconfig` <br>
+- Run: `make -C ../buildroot O=$(pwd)/output BR2_EXTERNAL=$(pwd) menuconfig` <br>
   - After running the previous command, a wrapper Makefile will be placed in the project directory and you can run: `make menuconfig` moving forward.
 - Exit the menuconfig (no need to save anything)
 - Make the defconfig: